wdi-sg/gitbook-2018/02-js/js-functions/readme.md

 greeting();
 ```

-Note that a function is assigned to a variable, and we can **call** the function by taking the variable name and appending parentheses to the end of the function variable.
+We can **call** the function by taking the variable name and appending parentheses to the end of the function variable.

 **Parts of a function**